 Anyone.
-Currently we can test anyone who would like to be tested, that is non-symptomatic.
+Currently, we can test anyone who would like to be tested, but they must be non-symptomatic.

 What is the process to get tested?

 Let us start by saying that things are changing on a weekly and sometimes daily basis depending on access to supplies.
-We please ask for patience since our teams have been working around the clock to deliver healthcare each day throughout Texas.
+We please ask for patience, as our teams have been working around the clock to deliver healthcare services each day throughout Texas.
 We have a two part testing protocol, that includes two tests over a 14-30 day period.

 How much does this cost?

-During this national emergency, if you have insurance that we are in-network with, the test will be 100% free, most health plans but not all.
+During this national emergency, if you have insurance that we are in-network with the test can be covered 100% by most health plans but not all.
 Most health plans are even waiving co-pays.
 If you do not have insurance and want to pay a flat fee, we will provide you an office visit with one of our providers along with the testing for an upfront flat fee of $149.
 (We currently do not accept Medicare, Medicaid, or TriCare) For the Viral Antigen Nasal swab test the price is $199 if not using insurance.

 How can I book an appointment?

-If you’re interested in getting tested, right now the fastest way to lock down an appointment is directly from our website, Click Here where you will get real-time access to all of our center’s LIVE schedules.
+If you’re interested in getting tested, right now the fastest way to lock down an appointment is directly from our website.
+Click Here where you will get real-time access to all of our center’s LIVE schedules.
 Click the yellow button in the top right corner to lock down an appointment within seconds.
-Also, yes we are seeing men, women and kids at all our centers right now during this emergency.
+We are seeing men, women, and kids at all our centers right now during this emergency.